-The RFL Chief Medical Officer or the RFL Welfare Department or the RFL Compliance Department, are entitled to ask a Club and/or Doctor to justify and substantiate the clinical information and reasoning which underpinned the decision making in relation to Section E of these Regulations and in such circumstances the Doctor is required to respond promptly.
+The RFL Chief Medical Officer or the RFL Head of Medical Standards, Anti-Doping and Integrity or the RFL Compliance Department, are entitled to ask a Club and/or Medical team to justify and substantiate the clinical information and reasoning which underpinned the decision making in relation to Section E of these Regulations and in such circumstances the Clinician is required to respond promptly.
 It is therefore especially important that all Doctors ensure the clinical reasoning supporting their decision making is clearly documented in contemporaneous clinical notes.
 Where appropriate the RFL may refer such a response to panel of at least two Doctors for peer review.
 The results of such peer review will be provided to the RFL and may form the basis for Misconduct action by the RFL Compliance department.
-In addition the RFL may ask Doctors to carry out an internal self-reflective review of their procedures.
+In addition, the RFL may ask Clinicians to carry out an internal self-reflective review of their procedures.